Behavioural finance was one of my favourite subjects in business school and for very good reasons.

 Plan to rebalance your portfolio at least once a year (or at the most twice/year).
 Overly frequent rebalancing will expose you to increased trading fees and bad behaviour.

-Check your stock/fund positions less often, and invest for the long term.
+Check your stock/fund/ETF positions less often, and invest for the long term.

-Too frequent trading will exposes you to short-termism, trend chasing, anchoring, market timing, and many other biases.
-There is a tendency to take on more risk, and rack up trading fees that either compound your losses, or significantly dent gains.
+Too frequent trading will expose you to short-termism, trend-chasing, anchoring, market timing, and many other biases.
+There is a tendency to take on more risk, and rack up trading fees that either compound your losses or significantly dent gains.

 When you trade less, it is easier to keep your emotions in check.

-While their assertions sometime have an element of truth (infrequently), they should not really concern you (for the most part) if you are doing your investing right.
+While their assertions sometimes have an element of truth (infrequently), they should not really concern you (for the most part) if you are doing your investing right.

 Financial market news is often littered with conjecture and hype – ignore it whenever you can.